 5. Become the neighborhood “welcome wagon.”

-This site offers detailed instructions on how to build new relationships.
-One of the ways is to work with local utility companies to learn who has registered for new service in the community.
+Consider ways to how to build new relationships within your community.
+For example, work with local utility companies to learn who has registered for new service in the community.
 Many recently moved families are looking for a church and just need an invitation.

 And here are two additional ways to offer more general invitations to your church.
 Both could spark new relationships that might lead to personal invitations.